MinchinWeb/blog.minchin.ca/content/20150114-metalibrary-version-9-for-openttd-released.md

 Author: Wm.
 Minchin
 Tags: MetaLibrary, NoAI, OpenTTD, releases
 Category: MetaLibrary
+Alias: 2015/01/metalibrary-version-9-for-openttd.html
-Slug: metalibrary-version-9-for-openttd
+Slug: metalibrary-9-for-openttd

 Version 9 of *MetaLibrary* has been released.

-To recap, *MetaLibrary* is a collection of code I've written to simplify writing an AI for [OpenTTD](http://www.openttd.org/), a remake of my childhood favorite, Transport Tycoon.
+To recap, *MetaLibrary* is a collection of code I've written to simplify writing an AI for [OpenTTD](http://www.openttd.org/), a remake of my childhood favourite, Transport Tycoon.

 Version 9 brings a couple of bug fixes in the Python build script.
 The [documentation for MetaLibrary](http://minchin.ca/openttd-metalibrary/)